nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-05-17-guidance-how-to-layout-you-files-for-an-ideal-solution/index.md

 ---
+title: 'Guidance: How to layout you files for an Ideal Solution'
+date: 2010-05-17
+author: MrHinsh
 id: "42"
-title: "Guidance: How to layout you files for an Ideal Solution"
-date: "2010-05-17"
-categories:
-  - "code-and-complexity"
-  - "tools-and-techniques"
-tags:
-  - "code"
-  - "codeproject"
-  - "configuration"
-  - "develop"
-  - "infrastructure"
-  - "practices"
-  - "scrum"
-  - "ssw"
-  - "tfs-build"
-  - "tfs"
-  - "tfs2005"
-  - "tfs2008"
-  - "tfs2010"
-  - "tools"
-  - "visual-studio"
-  - "vs2008"
-  - "vs2010"
-coverImage: "metro-visual-studio-2010-128-link-11-11.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "guidance-how-to-layout-you-files-for-an-ideal-solution"
+slug: guidance-how-to-layout-you-files-for-an-ideal-solution
 aliases:
 - /blog/guidance-how-to-layout-you-files-for-an-ideal-solution
+tags:
+- code
+- codeproject
+- configuration
+- develop
+- infrastructure
+- practices
+- scrum
+- ssw
+- tfs-build
+- tfs
+- tfs2005
+- tfs2008
+- tfs2010
+- tools
+- visual-studio
+- vs2008
+- vs2010
+categories:
+- code-and-complexity
+- tools-and-techniques
+coverImage: metro-visual-studio-2010-128-link-11-11.png

 ---

 ![vs2010alm](images/7129adaece20_EC32-vs2010alm_-10-10.png)Creating a solution and having it maintainable over time is an art and not a science.
 I like being pedantic and having a place for everything, no matter how small.
 { .post-img }